AilinHassanPour/Computer-Vision-assignments/Readme.md

-# Basic algorithms in computer vision, university homeworks
+# Basic algorithms in computer vision, (computer vision course homeworks )

-This repository contains my solutions for homeworks and exercises of the Computer vision course at the Ferdowsi University of Mashhad, Fall 2022.

-It contains 7 folders, each named with a format of:
+This repository contains 4 folders, each named with a format of:

 >hw + (a number from 1 to 7)